-Create An Opera! is a series of devising workshops taking place at Theatre Delicatessen's facility Deli Studios near Liverpool Street since October 2017.
+Create An Opera! was a series of creative performance workshops that took place at Theatre Delicatessen studios from October 2017 until March 2020.
 The workshop activities were designed to empower participants to engage with creative practice through developing skills in movement, voice and writing as well as collaboration and improvisation.
-This article explores the pedagogical methodology guiding the planning and delivery of these workshops over the course of their first nine months as a reflection of the vast potential of collaborative, de-centralised practice in performance training and creation.
+This article explores the pedagogical methodology guiding the planning and delivery of these workshops over the course of their first nine months as a reflection of the vast potential of collaborative, de-centralized practice in performance training and creation.
 Improvisation plays an essential role within this methodology, enabling experiential learning through collaboration.

-Opera sits at a fascinating conjunction of disciplines including acting, storytelling, movement, composition, vocalisation and visual art.
-Unfortunately, it is often associated with a hierarchical, centralised structure including: the authority of the single composer, writer, director or conductor, the cultural specialisation of the trained singer, or the economic model of the production house and its patrons.
+Opera comprises multiple artistic disciplines including acting, storytelling, movement, composition, vocalization and visual art.
+Unfortunately, it is often associated with a hierarchical, centralized structure including the authority of the single composer, writer, director or conductor; the cultural specialization of the trained singer; or the economic model of the production house and its patrons.
 Though opera might be considered by some as an elitist art form [1], there is an increasing number of initiatives attempting to create or produce opera in a more inclusive way.
-Examples include: Streetwise Opera, which works with people who are or have been homeless; Opera Schmopera working with young people to create new opera; Kameroperahuis in the Netherlands which engages with local communities; RESEO - a European network looking into widening access to opera and dance; composer Jonathan Dove's community operas; and the community engagement and educational schemes of the large opera houses such as Royal Opera House, English National Opera and Opera North [2].
+Examples include Streetwise Opera, which works with people who are or have been experiencing homelessness; Opera Schmopera, working with young people to create new opera; KASKO in the Netherlands, which engages with local communities; RESEO, a European network looking into widening access to opera and dance; composer Jonathan Dove's community operas; and the community engagement and educational schemes of the large opera houses such as the Royal Opera House, the English National Opera and Opera North [2].

-The Create An Opera! workshop series similarly aims to challenge traditional notions of opera-making, breaking boundaries of single roles, economic status, cultural capital, aesthetic conventions and institutional frameworks.
-It is influenced by a range of practices including devised theatre, community music [3], community performance [4], participatory art and free improvisation without really strictly belonging within the definition of any single one.
+The Create An Opera! workshop series similarly aimed to challenge traditional notions of opera-making, breaking boundaries of single roles, economic status, cultural capital, aesthetic conventions and institutional frameworks.
+It was influenced by a range of practices, including devised theatre, community music [3], community performance

+[4], participatory art, and free improvisation, without strictly belonging within the definition of any single practice.

-The workshops are open to members of the general public on a bi-weekly basis.
-They are advertised through a range of online social and professional platforms and have attracted participants from a range of backgrounds and experiences: professional actors, theatre creators, educators in the field of performance and creative writing, poets, sound artists, visual artists, vocalists from a variety of musical traditions and composers.
-Some participants had very little previous experience in performance or other creative practices, and were drawn to the workshops by their curiosity or love for opera.
+The workshops were open to members of the general public on a bi-weekly basis.
+They were advertised through a range of online social and professional platforms and attracted participants from a range of backgrounds and experiences: professional actors, theatre creators, educators in the field of performance and creative writing, poets, sound artists, visual artists, vocalists from a variety of musical traditions, and composers.
+Some participants had very little previous experience in performance or other creative practices and were drawn to the workshops by their curiosity or love for opera.
 Participants were from a range of nationalities and cultural backgrounds, reflecting the multi-cultural character of London.
-All participants were female, though there was a presence of male participants at all the workshops.
-The number of participants per workshop fluctuated between 5-20, with an average of 10.
+All participants were adults, with a wide age range from early twenties to seventies.
+The number of participants per workshop fluctuated between 5 and 20, with an average of 10.
 Most workshops included a mix of regular and drop-in participants.
 Over time, a group of eight regular participants developed their creative work in a consistent way, resulting in a sharing of work in progress with family and friends.